Nourish - What’s in Season: Irish Summer Foods

-Ah Beetroot, one of my absolutely favourite veggies!
+Ah Beetroot, one of my absolute favourite veggies!
 Beetroot is so versatile you can eat it raw, cooked, shredded, spiralized, fermented and even pickled.

 Beetroot is a member of the same family as chard and spinach and you can eat both the root and the leaves.
-The root is incredibly nutrient rich, being choc-full of vitamin C, Magnesium, folic acid, potassium and fibre, whilst the leaves are packed with calcium, iron and vitamins A and C.
+The root is incredibly nutrient-rich as it is choc-full of vitamin C, magnesium, folic acid, potassium and fibre.
+Additionally, the edible leaves are packed with calcium, iron and vitamins A and C.

-I like to juice the leaves when I’m making a beet-juice to get all the goodies in me.
+I like to juice the leaves when I make my summer beet-juice to get all the goodies in me.

 Typically beetroot is a rich purple colour, though beetroot can also be white or golden.
 Due to its high sugar content, beetroot is delicious eaten raw but is more typically cooked in some form.
 Roasted beets – oh my..!